Do you wonder what you should do immediately after a car accident here in Virginia? Here are a few things that we think are super important:

 Also, when you talk to the other driver, you should ask them why they caused the accident.
 Obtaining their admission of liability can be used later if there’s a question about who was at fault for the accident.

 If there are witnesses around, make sure that you get their contact information, including a phone number and address.
 If there is a dispute about how the accident happened, witnesses can be vital in helping you establish your claim.
 Virginia applies Contributory Negligence, which means that if the defendant (the person that hurt you) is 99 percent at fault and you’re just (1 %) at fault, you are barred from recovery in Virginia.
 That means that a dispute by the defendant can bar your claim unless you have objective evidence proving how it happened.
-The best way to do this is by witnesses.
+The best way to do this is by eye witnesses.

-- Call the police.
 Reporting the accident will not only help ensure your safety, but it will also hopefully lead to law enforcement investigating the accident, taking witness statements, and if appropriate, charging the defendant with a traffic violation.
 This will result in a police report, which, while not admissible at trial, can help establish the facts for insurance companies about how the accident happened.
 If the defendant is charged and they admit to fault in their traffic case, in many instances, this can be used in court should you need to prove they were at fault for the accident.

 The saying that “a picture is worth 1,000 words” is right when it comes to car accident cases.
-Photographs can help establish fault, but also be very compelling to an insurance company or a jury should you have to present your claim.
+Photographs can help establish fault, but also be very compelling to prove your damages and injuries to an insurance company or a jury should you have to present your claim.